 That hat lends itself especially well to custom, DIY versions of Anna’s costume.
 For example, combine it with a long navy skirt, a light blue top, and a black vest or jacket for a “modernized” Anna costume that still looks like the movie.
 Any sort of black boots or shoes and a pair of fuzzy blue mittens are also the perfect accessories.

 As for hair and makeup, double-braided pigtails are pretty simple, and this Anna wig can always be used in case a color adjustment is needed.
 Also, here’s another magical Frozen makeup tutorial with ideas on how to complete your daughter’s Anna imitation to a tee.
 Thanks to Bethany (iwanted2c1video on YouTube) for creating the video:

 This Sleeping Beauty costume looks just like the classic Disney film.
 Or, if she’s a fan of the newer Maleficent movie, click here to get Princess Aurora’s updated, modernized outfit.
 Special slippers and princess gloves can be added to the mix to make the perfect costume.

 There’s plenty more to add on, too.
 How about a pink and fluffy feather boa?
 Sure, maybe Aurora never wore one, but that doesn’t mean your Sleeping Beauty can’t.
 Having fun is priority number one!
-This jeweled tiara is studded with a healthy dose of diamonds, as well as a couple of pink heart-shaped gems that match the color of Princess Aurora’s dress.
-These golden slippers with flowery jewel decorations work well with her newer coronation gown, and this multi-colored crown is another option for either princess to wear to the ball.
+This jeweled tiara is studded with a healthy dose of diamonds.
+This multi-colored crown is another option for either princess to wear to the ball.
 With accessories like that, you can even turn an ordinary pink skirt and top from the back of your daughter’s closet into a magical princess costume.